Service Detail

 Scope Includes

-- Gate access area concrete and utility coordination
+- Gate access area concrete and security feature site infrastructure integration

 Those items work best when they are sequenced around the actual use of the space, the access available on the site, and the way the owner expects the project to transition into operations.
 That is what keeps the scope practical instead of abstract.